okadonmez/oguzkagandonmez/README.md

 ## :pirate_flag: I'm Oguz Kagan DONMEZ :pirate_flag:

-* I am a computer engineering student.
+* I am a computer engineer.
 I use my Github account to archive the codes I have written throughout my education life and to follow my progress.
 You can examine my codes and ask me what you wonder.

 #